carlosem/ProjectWeek4/README.md

 3 - Using descriptive names for the activities in the data set.

-4 - Merging the datas.
+4 - Merging the data sets.

 5 - Creating a new tidy data set with the average of each variable for each activity and each subject.